Meet Our Team

-With background in Computer Engineering (BS at CSULB), IT (MS in IT at Chapman University) & Entrepreneurship (Co-founder of 7LeavesCafe) and a love for Martial Arts (founder of Mind & Body Martial Arts), Vinh's been involved in many charitable organization including the Vietnamese Youth Foundation (President/Founder).
-Vinh's passion lies within his family and hope to continue the efforts in helping others.
+With a background in Computer Engineering (BS at CSULB), IT (MS in IT at Chapman University), and Entrepreneurship (Co-founder of 7LeavesCafe), as well as a deep love for Martial Arts (founder of Mind & Body Martial Arts), has actively engaged with numerous charitable organizations, including the Vietnamese Youth Foundation (President/Founder).
+His passion resides within his family, and he aspires to sustain his efforts in making a positive impact on the lives of others.

 Alexandra Le, Esq, Secretary

 Alexandra is a UCLA graduate who has been a practicing attorney for 30 years, primarily working in the fields of legal research and civil litigation.
 Alexandra has been involved in many nonprofit organizations in the Little Saigon community over the years.
 She was the incorporating attorney for the Asian American Senior Citizen Association and The South Vietnamese Marines Veterans Charities Association.

 Ty received her MBA at CSULB.
 She has been involved in many charitable projects, including accounting services for the SBTN disaster relief efforts fundraiser, since 2001.
 Her recent work includes Tsunami disaster for Japan (2011) and Hurricane Harvey (Texas) 2017.